bmxdemo/bmxproject/logbook/postings/20171207_tone_amplitude/index.md

 particular, there are two bands at 1200 +/- 25 MHz where point sources appear very bright.
 What's more, the galactic synchrotron also looks weird in this region, and even oscillates in time.
 I have hypothesized a multipath fringing.
-I am investiaging in HFSS  (so far, putting in a reflective sheet beneath the dish and tower does not do anything to the beam at 1175 MHz) and will continue.
-In the maentime, it seems that we might be able to see something in the tone sweep data that we have.
+I am investiaging in HFSS and will continue.
+(So far, putting in a reflective sheet beneath the dish+tower does nothing to the beam at 1175 MHz.)
+In the meantime, it seems that we might be able to see something in the tone sweep data that we have.

 Paul, Paul, and Will went out to the basin and broadcast a tone sweep using a